Example Of Negative And Positive Feedback

 Q: What's the best way to deliver negative feedback to a sensitive employee?

 A: Approach the conversation with empathy and understanding.
 Start by acknowledging their strengths and contributions.
-Then, gently introduce the area for improvement, focusing on specific behaviors and providing actionable suggestions.
-Emphasize your belief in their ability to grow and develop.
+Then, gently introduce the area for improvement, focusing on specific behaviors and providing actionable suggestions. point out your belief in their ability to grow and develop.

 Q: How often should I provide feedback to my team members?